XiaoLeGG/mobility-agent/design_materials/encapsulate_design.md

 ##### 2.1.4.3 Return

-- result (ndarray) : A 3-dimension numpy array indicating the result table with indivisual id and corresponding home location (latitude and longitude).
+- result (ndarray) : A 3-dimension numpy array indicating the result table with individual id and corresponding home location (latitude and longitude).

 #### 2.1.5 Distance Straight Line

 ##### 2.1.5.1 Description

 Compute the distance (in kilometers) travelled straight line by a set of individuals in a TrajDataFrame.
+The distance straight d<sub>SL</sub> travelled by an individual `u` is computed as the sum of the distances travelled `u`.

 ##### 2.1.5.2 Arguments